Cloud service FAQ

 What happens if the indexed data capacity setting is reached?

-When the selected indexed data capacity is reached, the oldest events will be automatically removed from your index regardless of the index data time.
-This data is available in archive data for you to access.
-See the Archive data section to learn more about data logging and storage.
+When the indexed data capacity is reached, Wazuh automatically removes the oldest events from the index.
+The removed data remains available as archive data.
+See the Archive data section to learn more.

 How is indexed data rotated?